 The overall exercise to concentrate on is imaging trying to suck the water from a sponge up into your vagina.
 You will be contracting all the above muscles together in one go.

-Do 6 times quickly and 6 times slowly and holding for 5 seconds before releasing slowly.
+Do 6 times quickly.
+Then 6 times slowly, holding for 5 seconds before releasing slowly.

-It is important that you do these exercises correctly.
-To ensure this seek medical advice from your doctor or physiotherapist.
+You must do these exercises correctly to ensure you are targeting the right muscles.
+Seek medical advice from your doctor or specialist physiotherapist.

 Reduce symptoms in other ways